 Plugins: Please install the QR Code plugin and the Voice Message plugin directly from the Threema app, not from the Amazon App Store or the Threema Shop.
 Open the side drawer, select “Plugins”, and tap the download icon next to the plugin you would like to install.
 The plugin will be downloaded to your device’s “downloads” directory; install it using BlackBerry’s package installer.

-Threema supports the following URL actions under Android and iOS:
+Threema supports the following URL actions:

 Adding an ID to the contact list